 Step-3: Upon successful downloading of the tool, go to the Downloads folder.
 Here, double-click the file UpdatesPublisher.msi in your Windows.

-Note – Before you start proceeding for downloading the tool, ensure that your computer is fully compatible with the minimum requirement of this tool.
+Note – Before you start proceeding with downloading the tool, ensure that your computer is fully compatible with the minimum requirement of this tool.

 Step-4: Click Run button when “Open File Security Warning” dialog shows up on the screen.
 Keep clicking on Next to install the tool.